Vinpanda logovinpanda

 At some point, every used car buyer ends up on Google typing "free VIN lookup."
 It makes sense.
 You want to know what a car is hiding before you hand over money, and you'd rather not spend $45 to find out the seller was telling the truth.

-The frustrating answer is that several legitimate free tools exist, and none of them do the whole job.
+The frustrating answer in 2026 is still the same: several legitimate free tools exist, and none of them do the whole job.
 They each cover a narrow slice of a vehicle's history, and understanding what each one actually reveals - and where the free lanes end - is the difference between making a confident decision and walking into a hidden $5,000 problem.

 Here's the honest map.